 The CMI Best Paper Award for Postdoctoral Fellows is presented annually to a CMI affiliated postdoctoral research associate or associate research scholar selected for his or her contributions to an important CMI paper in the past two years.
 Nominated by CMI PIs and group leaders, papers are judged for their quality and impact on the carbon mitigation community.
 Specifically, the research is selected based on its contribution to one of CMI's core areas of research: climate science, carbon capture and sequestration, renewable energy, efficient energy use, or carbon policy.
 The spirit of the program is to recognize and reward CMI-funded work.

-One award in the amount of $10,000 will be made annually through the year 2015.
+One to two award in the amount of $5,000 each will be made annually through the year 2015.
 Funds may be used for a range of purposes.
 For example, they can be taken as a taxable award or used for research support.
 If used for research support, a CMI subaccount will be established to support the awardee's fieldwork, travel, conference participation, purchase of equipment, and costs associated with data analysis and facilities use.
 The award is for one year and is nonrenewable.

 To be eligible, nominees must:

 - Have held fulltime postdoctoral research associate or associate research scholar appointments at Princeton University during at least some part of the previous calendar year.

 - Have been members of one of the CMI research groups.